cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

 #### Block trees

-A block-tree is defined by properties - an implementation of the block-tree has to fulfil all the properties mentioned below:
+*Block trees* are defined by functions and properties: any implementation of the block tree has to possess the required functions.

 ```agda
 module _ ⦃ _ : Params ⦄ where